Archive 81 (podcast): Season 1

 The first season chronicles Dan's time in the bunker, which was recorded for legal purposes and due to the insistence of Mr. Davenport, the man who hired him to catalog and restore audio tapes from archive 81 of the Housing Historical Committee of New York State's tape library.
 Each episode ends with a note from Mark, Dan's friend, who has released the tapes to the public in an effort to find Dan, who has mysteriously disappeared.

 Season 2

-The story focuses on Dan as he is transported to another world called The City.
+The second season focuses on Dan as he is transported to another world called The City.
 Each episode begins and ends with a note from a creature named Dromen.